yoasif/yoasif.github.io/_posts/2025-05-07-firefox-forever.markdown

 After the [Firefox terms of use fiasco]({% post_url 2025-03-05-the-mozilla-firefox-new-terms-of-use-disaster-what-actually-happened %}) lo those months ago, I wanted to write a coda - but to do that, I needed a resolution, and I was stuck in *denouement*.

 What did it mean that Mozilla thought that it was okay to push such an [over-broad rights grant]({% post_url 2025-02-26-mozillas-new-terms-of-use-are-out-of-step-with-firefoxs-direct-competition %}) in the first place?
-While I think redemption is both valuable and desirable, it is worth understanding the sin that we are forgiving.
+While I think redemption is both valuable and desirable, we need to understand what we are forgiving people *for*, lest they repeat themselves.

 If we don't understand what we did wrong, we aren't learning a principle, but rather a fear of punishment.

-Even with dark visions of malevolent motivations pervading, the reality seemed more prosaic - the browser was installed, it was still open source, and it wasn't surreptitiously exfiltrating data to Mozilla.
+Even with dark visions of malevolent motivations pervading, the reality seemed more mundane - the browser was installed, it was still open source, and it wasn't surreptitiously exfiltrating data to Mozilla.
 Could I (and other Firefox users) be bothered?

-Aside from a few principled folk (perhaps with more pride than sense) who jumped to LibreWolf, clearly not.
+Aside from a few principled folks (perhaps with more pride than sense) who jumped to LibreWolf, clearly not.

-Even with the terms of use mess, the underlying facts whereupon a principled Firefox user motivates themselves (and ideally others) to use the browser remains the same.
+Even with the terms of use mess, the reasons a principled Firefox user convinces themselves (and ideally others) to use the browser remains the same.

 As if on cue, the US government and big tech teamed up to remind us all about it.